 Secure VPNs

-Ensure that the VPNs used are secure and up-to-date, and limit access to authorized personnel.
-Avoid free public VPNs, as they might not provide the security needed.
+Verify that the VPNs’ security is sound and current, and restrict access to only trusted personnel.
+Do not use free public VPNs because they are not safe.
 The Cybersecurity and Infrastructure Security Agency (CISA) advises using VPNs with strong encryption to protect data.

 Data Encryption

 Encrypt sensitive data to protect it from interception.
-Secure cloud storage and collaboration tools also play a significant role in data protection.
-According to a report by Thales, 50% of global organizations have experienced a data breach, emphasizing the importance of data encryption.
+Data privacy is also essential to secure cloud storage and sharing software.
+According to Thales’ report, 50% of businesses globally have suffered data breaches, which raises the importance of data encryption.

 Regular Audits and Monitoring

 Continuously monitor networks and devices for suspicious activities.
 Conduct regular security audits to identify and rectify vulnerabilities.
-The 2020 Verizon Data Breach Investigations Report found that 86% of breaches were financially motivated, highlighting the need for proactive monitoring.
+Verizon Data Breach Investigations Report 2020 showed that 86% of incidents were financially motivated, and as such, an anticipatory mechanism against monitoring emerged.

 Policy Development

 Establish clear and comprehensive remote work security policies.
-Define guidelines for safe remote work, password management, and data handling.
-The National Institute of Standards and Technology (NIST) provides guidelines for developing effective security policies.
+Describe a set of considerations for secure telecommuting, password, and data security.
+Therefore, the National Institute of Standards and Technology (NIST) offers guidelines for establishing effective security policies.

 Collaboration Tools